timclark97/timclark97/README.md

 *   🌍  I'm based in Ohio
 *   💻  Check out my [personal site](https://www.tmrc.dev/) for more about me
 *   ✉️  You can contact me at [tim@tmrc.dev](mailto:tim@tmrc.dev)
-*   🧠  I'm learning Svelte, SvelteKit, and the Web Crypto API
+*   🧠  I'm learning Remix, and the Web Crypto API

 ### Skills
 <p align="left">